The entire Metrorail system is now covered by wireless service

 Wireless service is already available in all of Metro’s underground stations, and the transit agency offers free WiFi at all 91 of its stations.

 The technological advancement follows last year’s release of Metro’s mobile fare system and interactive app, which provides riders with real-time information and access to their SmarTrip accounts.
-The mobile fare system, available on both Apple and Android-operating phones, replaces physical cards and allows riders to make contactless payments.
+The mobile fare system, available on iPhones, replaces physical cards and allows riders to make contactless payments.

-“Customers can text, talk, and explore the internet and apps, including Metro’s mobile payment options to load value and manage their SmarTrip account while traveling on Metro,” Metro General Manager Paul J. Wiedefeld said in a statement.
+“Customers can text, talk, and explore the Internet and apps, including Metro’s mobile payment options to load value and manage their SmarTrip account while traveling on Metro,” Metro General Manager Paul J. Wiedefeld said in a statement.
 “A robust wireless network will enable new technologies to improve real-time customer communications and operate more efficiently.”

 Metro officials said day-to-day operation and maintenance of the network will be handled by the wireless service carriers, which will also be responsible for tests and upgrades.